xomads/discourse-video-upload/README.md

 ## Plugin Setup

+- Your Discourse must be updated to include this commit on 28-Oct-2020 as the plugin depends on this code: https://github.com/discourse/discourse/pull/11052

 - Follow the directions at [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) using `https://github.com/xomads/discourse-vimeo-upload.git` as the repository URL.

 - Create an account and app on Vimeo Developers: